-Posted yesterday here on Craigslist in Eastampton, New Jersey is this right-hand-drive 1989 Nissan Skyline R32 GTR the importer and caretaker for the past eight years is currently offering for $45,000.
+Originally listed in November 2019 on Craigslist in Eastampton, New Jersey is this right-hand-drive 1989 Nissan Skyline R32 GTR the importer and caretaker for the past eight years is currently offering for $45,000.
 Using the Hagerty Insurance Online Valuation Tool as a guide shows the private seller currently has his R32 priced between the #2 “Excellent” level of $54,500 and the #3 “Good” estimate of $37,100.
-If you’re seriously interested in purchasing this R32 GTR you can start the conversation by e-mailing the seller here.

 Here is the seller’s complete description:

 “1989 Nissan Skyline GTR.
 I’ve owned the car for 8 years, bought it in Japan, and brought it with me.
 I have all paper work and it’s fully registered/titled in the states.
 I have plenty of photos and can provide more upon request.
 I absolutely love this car and don’t have to sell.
 I’m moving soon, so I figured i’d offer it up before I left as it’s already titled here w/85,000 miles.
 If not, it’s coming with me.
 No problem.